Travelopia/wordpress-blade/README.md

 Run the following command:

-`php wp-content/mu-plugins/wordpress-blade/bin/compile.php --config-file=blade.config.php` - Ensure the path to the Blade config is correct.
+`composer exec wordpress-blade -- --config-file=blade.config.php` - Ensure the path to the Blade config is correct.

 ## Usage